 - An appropriate professional qualification accepted as equivalent to a Degree.

 Environmental issues are multi-faceted, with ecological, legal, social, economic, political and ethical dimensions.
 It is important to develop its many aspects simultaneously in order to provide a unified understanding of environmental issues and concerns.
 In this regard, one may need a programme that is designed to introduce a multidimensional set of environmental questions and that provides a wide range of perspectives to analyze environmental problems.
 The PhD in Environmental Science has a well-structured trans-disciplinary course content, which provides the individual with knowledge and understanding of the fundamental concepts of environmental science and an ability to contribute critically to multi-disciplinary analyses of environmental issues.

-Admission to PhD will be limited to applicants with MPhil or equivalent degree in a relevant area can be admitted directly into the PhD programme.
+Admission to PhD will be limited to applicants with MPhil.
+Equivalent degrees in a relevant area can also be admitted directly into the PhD programme.